kim-ji-youn/kim-ji-youn_prev.github.io/_pages/about.md

 * **[Sungkyunkwan Orchestra]**
   - Second Violin
   - Started as novice and ended with The Nutcracker(Op.71) composed by Tchaikovsky
   - See?
-My stickers are still on my violin X)
+My stickers were still on my violin X)

   <img src = "https://user-images.githubusercontent.com/29218174/99908154-4b47c780-2d24-11eb-8879-c7629dacf38b.jpeg">

 * **Yoga**